KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Feedback.md

-# Understanding Haptic & Audio Feedback
+# Understanding Feedback

-This article describes the KeyboardKit feedback model and how to use it.
+This article describes the KeyboardKit feedback model and how to use it to get audio and haptic feedback.

 ## Keyboard feedback

-KeyboardKit has a ``KeyboardAppearance`` protocol that can be used to trigger audio and haptic feedback as the user types.
+In KeyboardKit, keyboard feedback is a way to trigger audio and haptic feedback as the user types.

-Various parts of the library use a feedback handler to give audio and haptic feedback to the user, when it's applicable.
+Keyboard feedback can be handled with a ``KeyboardFeedbackHandler``, which is a protocol that can be implemented by any class that can be used to handle keyboard feedback.

-KeyboardKit will by default create a ``StandardKeyboardFeedbackHandler`` instance and apply it to ``KeyboardInputViewController/keyboardFeedbackHandler``, which is then used by default.
-You can replace this standard instance with a custom one.
+KeyboardKit will by default create a ``StandardKeyboardFeedbackHandler`` and bind it to the input controller's ``KeyboardInputViewController/keyboardFeedbackHandler``.
+You can replace it with a custom handler to customize how audio and haptic feedback is handled.

 ## Keyboard feedback settings

-KeyboardKit has an observable ``KeyboardFeedbackSettings`` class that can be used to configure the the audio and haptic feedback to use for various actions.
+KeyboardKit also has an observable ``KeyboardFeedbackSettings`` class that can be used to configure the the audio and haptic feedback to use for various actions.

-KeyboardKit will create an instance and apply this instance to ``KeyboardInputViewController/keyboardFeedbackSettings``, which is then used by default.
-You can replace this standard instance with a custom one.

-The standard settings instance is by default used by ``StandardKeyboardFeedbackHandler``, which means that you can change the basic feedback behavior without having to create a custom feedback handler.
+KeyboardKit will by default create a settings instance and apply it to the input controller's ``KeyboardInputViewController/keyboardFeedbackSettings``.
+You can then configure this instance to change the audio and haptic feedback behavior without having to create a custom feedback handler.

-## How to create a custom handler
+## How to create a custom keyboard feedback handler

-Many keyboard actions have standard feedbacks, while others require custom handling.
-To customize how keyboard feedback is handled, or to trigger feedback for actions that have no default feedback, you can implement a custom feedback handler.
+You can create a custom keyboard feedback handler if you want to customize how feedback is handled, or to handle various feedback types that have no default behavior.

-You can create a custom feedback handler by either inheriting and customizing the ``StandardKeyboardFeedbackHandler`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardFeedbackHandler`` protocol from scratch.
+You can create a custom feedback handler by inheriting the ``StandardKeyboardFeedbackHandler`` base class (which gives you a lot of functionality for free) or by implementing the ``KeyboardFeedbackHandler`` protocol from scratch.

-For instance, here is a custom implementation that inherits the base class and trigger haptic feedback when the return button is long pressed:
+For instance, here is a custom handler that inherits the base class and triggers haptic feedback when the return button is long pressed:

 ```swift
 class MyKeyboardFeedbackHandler: StandardKeyboardFeedbackHandler {